There’s no doubt about it, this kid is a climber.

 Perhaps he was a prisoner in a former life and being behind bars gives him flashbacks?
 I suspect I will never know.

-It was time to move to the Big Boy Bed.
+At 12 months old, it was time to move him from his cot to the Big Boy Bed.

 I know you’re hoping that there is some hilarious tale of woe in this, and I suppose I probably thought there would be.
 But I am not disappointed at all to say that on the whole, the move to a big boy bed has actually been nothing short of miraculous.